< Back

 Portrait of a Man.
 Wood, 52 x 42.

 The unidentified man, youngish with short cropped hair and trimmed beard, wears a triangular flat black cap and a black coat that shows the tasselled collar of his white shirt.
 He fixes the viewer with a penetrating gaze.
 The execution is quite rapid and loose.
 It is not clear whether the close-up view, with the head and shoulders of the sitter filling almost the entire space, was intended or the panel has been trimmed.
 The picture is described in the 1693 Borghese inventory as a ‘Portrait of Pianerlotto’ by Parmigianino.
 It is uncertain whether 'Pianerlotto' refers to the name of the sitter or to the location of the portrait within the gallery ('pianerottolo' means 'landing' in Italian).
-Sometimes dated to the artist’s Rome period (1524-27) and sometimes to his Bologna period (1527-30).
+Once considered an early work, painted in Rome around 1524-25, the portrait is generally now dated to Parmigianino's Bologna period (around 1528-29).
+A still later dating (1530-33) was proposed (by Elisabetta Fadda) when the picture was included in the exhibition Botticelli to Titian held at Budapest in 2009-10.
 There are some paint losses, particularly along vertical cracks in the panel.

 Rome.
 Galleria Doria Pamphilj.